RESOLUTION IN SUPPORT OF REENTRY PROGRAMS

 WHEREAS, these barriers result in lost human capital and lost economic output for the United States;

-WHEREAS, incarcerated individuals should have access to substance abuse treatment programs, education programs, job training programs, and mentorship programs conducted by nonprofits, private companies, or government agencies in order to promote second chances and public safety;
+WHEREAS, incarcerated individuals should have access to substance abuse treatment programs, cognitive behavioral therapy, education programs, job training programs, evidence-based programs, and mentorship programs conducted by nonprofits, faith-based organizations, private companies, or government agencies in order to promote second chances and public safety;

 WHEREAS, opportunities to raise public awareness about the issues of collateral consequences and reentry ought to be embraced;

-NOW, THEREFORE BE IT RESOLVED, that states should seek to develop and implement sound reentry policies that reduce recidivism rates and offer offenders second chances and that states should designate the month of April to be Second Chance Month in order to raise awareness for the need for policies that address collateral consequences of a criminal conviction.
+NOW, THEREFORE BE IT RESOLVED, that states should seek to develop and implement sound reentry policies that promote public safety, reduce recidivism rates, and offer offenders second chances and that states should designate the month of April to be Second Chance Month in order to raise awareness for the need for policies that address collateral consequences of a criminal conviction.